SwetaSengupta/SwetaSengupta.github.io/aboutme.md

 ---

 ## Work:
-I have over 5 years experience as a Marketing Executive and has worked as a Senior Travel Consultant in Sam’s Travel, London, United Kingdom.
+I have over 5 years experience as a Marketing Executive and have worked as a Senior Travel Consultant in Sam’s Travel, London, United Kingdom.
 Prior to that, I have worked as a manager in various respected organizations in India, in event management and in the national press.